FarizDemiri/hiios/README.md

 ## Author

-Created by [Your Name] as a contribution to the SRE and DevOps community.
+Created by Fariz Demiroski as a contribution to the SRE and DevOps community.